laravel/docs/eloquent-resources.md

 ### Wrapping Nested Resources

 You have total freedom to determine how your resource's relationships are wrapped.
-If you would like all resource collections to wrapped in a `data` key, regardless of their nesting, you should define a resource collection class for each resource and return the collection with in a `data` key.
+If you would like all resource collections to be wrapped in a `data` key, regardless of their nesting, you should define a resource collection class for each resource and return the collection within a `data` key.

-Of course, you may be wondering if this will cause your outer-most resource to wrapped in two `data` keys.
+Of course, you may be wondering if this will cause your outer-most resource to be wrapped in two `data` keys.
 Don't worry, Laravel will never let your resources be accidentally double-wrapped, so you don't have to be concerned about the nesting level of the resource collection you are transforming:

     <?php